-Means, all FPT Software's business processes and information systems involved in the collection, processing, use and transfer of personal data and all employees, contractors and 3rd party providers involved in the processing of personal data on behalf of FPT Software.
+All FPT Software's business processes and information systems involved in the collection, processing, use and transfer of personal data and all employees, contractors and 3rd party providers involved in the processing of personal data on behalf of FPT Software are in scope.

 This procedure is binding for all departments and functions globally which are involved in personal identifiable information processing.
 Every FPT Software department, legal entity or subsidiary must follow this procedure.
+See Policy_PIMS Scope_v1.3.